George Sterling: New York City and Sag Harbor: 1914–1915

-San Francisco: 1915-1926
+San Francisco: 1915–1926

 Sterling moved back to San Francisco and into the Bohemian Club.
 Except for trips to Hollywood to write plays and movies and one more successful stay in New York, Sterling lived for the rest of his life in the Bohemian Club.

-In 1918, a wealthy patron offered to pay for Sterling to take a long trip to New York City.
+In 1918, a wealthy friend paid for Sterling to take a long stay in New York City.
 He arrived in July and moved into The Lambs Club, intending to stay for months.
 He met old friend photographer Arnold Genthe and new friends poet Bliss Carman, novelist Theodore Dreiser, socialist reporter John Reed, poet Harry Kemp, and novelist Nina Wilcox Putnam.
 While he lived in New York, Sterling missed the Bohemian Grove performance of the play The Twilight of the Kings on Saturday, August 3.

-The following warm, sunny Thursday afternoon, in Carrie Sterling's cottage on the Havens estate in Piedmont, she "put on her newest gown," lay down on her bed, drank poison, clasped a rose in her hands, and died.
-She left a letter saying "that she had been happy until the time she divorced her husband three years ago, but that the future held nothing and she might as well be dead."
+The following warm, sunny Thursday afternoon, in Carrie Sterling's cottage on the Havens estate in Piedmont, she "put on her newest gown", lay down on her bed, drank poison, clasped a rose in her hands, and died.
+She left a letter saying "that she had been happy until the time she divorced her husband three years ago, but that the future held nothing and she might as well be dead".
 At Carrie's request, her ashes were scattered in the forested hills at the back of Joaquin Miller's estate, where she and George had camped many times with their Piedmont friends.

-In New York, George Sterling packed his bags and took a train to California "as soon as I could after receiving that shocking news," he told Upton Sinclair.
+In New York, George Sterling packed his bags and took a train to California "as soon as I could after receiving that shocking news", he told Upton Sinclair.
 "It was an awful trip, listening day after day to what the car-wheels had to say about me."
 Sterling wrote to Charmian London: "I did feel horrible indeed.
 I still do."

 Death

-On November 15, 1926, H.L.
-Mencken visited Sterling in San Francisco.
-"He was in great pain when I called upon him at the Bohemian Club, but his mind was clear, and we had a brief and friendly palaver.
+On November 15, 1926, H. L. Mencken visited Sterling in San Francisco:

+He was in great pain when I called upon him at the Bohemian Club, but his mind was clear, and we had a brief and friendly palaver.
 I came away convinced that he was desperately ill.
 He showed every sign of complete exhaustion.
 That was on Monday.
 On Tuesday morning I went to see him again, but found him sleeping.
 On Tuesday night his door was locked, and the transom showed darkness within.
 I assumed he was still sleeping, and went away.
-No doubt he was already dead."
+No doubt he was already dead.

 Sterling died by suicide in his room at the Bohemian Club; his body was discovered on November 17, 1926.
 He was 56 years old.
 Sterling carried a vial of cyanide for many years.
 When asked about it he said, "A prison becomes a home if you have the key".
 He was buried in Oakland, California.
 Mencken wrote: "In the end, with age and illness upon him, he put an end to his life, quietly, simply and decently.
 It was, I think, a good life—and a good death."